 If you have forced air running through your home your vents need to be cleaned.
 This is very simple.
-Pull the vents up and add them to a soapy water mixture and allow to soak for a little bit.
+Pull the vent covers up and add them to a soapy water mixture and allow to soak for a little bit.

 Scrub (if necessary), rinse, and dry.
 Simple as that!

 All of the drains in your home need to be cleaned.
+This is another of my favorite spring cleaning tips.
 What I like to do is sprinkle a little bit of baking soda down the drain, then I slowly add some white vinegar.
 This will bubble up.
 Once all of the baking soda has been dissolved I add a tea kettle (about 2 quarts) of boiling water to the drain.

-I repeat this process for all of my drains.
+Repeat this process for all of your drains.

 The garbage can is a neglected can that can hold a lot of bad bacteria.
-The easiest way to clean your garbage can is to add hot bleach water and allow the “gunk” to loosen up.
+One of the easiest ways to clean your garbage can is to add hot bleach water and allow the “gunk” to loosen up.
 Then you can take it outside and spray it out with a hose.